Where internal analysis and external expectations meet

 Since 2011, the Covéa Group’s various companies have measured their activities’ carbon footprint and put in place action plans to limit the related greenhouse gas emissions.
 Our greenhouse gas measurement methods are broader than those required by the applicable regulatory framework.

-As a result, since 2011, most of the Group’s emissions have been attributable to the management of its operating and investment property (and to employee travel, including business trips and commuting.
+As a result, since 2011, most of the Group’s emissions have been attributable to:

 The Group has implemented a number of initiatives to reduce emissions from these two sources: